 Carrots are a healthy snack for humans and dogs, and a great substitute for traditional dog treats.
-They’re low in calories, high in fiber, and an excellent source of vitamin A and potassium.
-You can share plain, cooked carrots by adding them to your dog’s usual bowl of food, or share raw carrots periodically as a snack.
+They’re low in calories, high in fibre, and an excellent source of vitamin A and potassium.
+You can share plain, cooked carrots by adding them to your dog’s usual bowl, or share raw carrots periodically as a snack.
 Make sure the carrot stick is cut into manageable chunks to prevent choking.
 Frozen carrots (sliced or diced) can help teething puppies soothe their gums.

 7. Green Beans

-Green beans are an excellent source of fiber, magnesium, vitamin A, vitamin C, and vitamin K. The fiber in green beans will help your dog feel full longer without piling on unnecessary calories.
+Green beans are an excellent source of fibre, magnesium, vitamin A, vitamin C, and vitamin K. The fibre in green beans will help your dog feel full longer without piling on unnecessary calories.
 Dogs will enjoy eating cooked or fresh (not canned) green beans as a snack or treat, added to wet food, or as part of a homemade meal containing other healthy ingredients

 10. Sweet Potatoes

-Sweet potatoes are high in fiber, and they contain vitamin B6, vitamin C, several beneficial minerals, and beta carotene, which is thought to help protect against cancer and heart disease.
+Sweet potatoes are high in fibre, and they contain vitamin B6, vitamin C, several beneficial minerals, and beta-carotene, which is thought to help protect against cancer and heart disease.
 Add a teaspoon (for small dogs) to a tablespoon (for large dogs) of steamed or boiled sweet potatoes to your pet’s usual bowl of food.
 Make sure to avoid candied yams, which are high in sugar.

-A watermelon is like a giant health-bomb!
-It’s low in calories and packed with nutrients, like potassium, beta carotene, and magnesium.
+Watermelon is like a giant health-bomb!
+It’s low in calories and packed with nutrients, like potassium, beta-carotene, and magnesium.
 It also contains vitamins A, B6, and C, and helps boost immune system health.
 Be sure to remove the watermelon’s seeds before sharing and don’t offer your dog the rind, which is difficult to chew and digest.